Barnsley Children’s Speech and Language Therapy is part of

 Moving from Children’s Services to Adults’ Services

-• We will provide a written report when the young person is discharged from the Children’s Speech and Language Therapy Service.
+• We will provide a written report on discharge from the Children’s Speech and Language Therapy Service.

-• If a young person moves directly to adult services, we will liaise with the relevant adult service before the move.
-We can offer a joint visit with a therapist from the new service.
-Please ask your Therapist to arrange this.
+• If they move directly to adult services, we can offer a joint visit with the new service.

 Page last updated on: